The Shady Dragon Inn: Contents

-The Shady Dragon Inn is a supplement of 118 pregenerated characters, appearing singly and in parties.
-The book includes a six-page floor plan of the Shady Dragon Inn in 25 mm scale.
-The book describes groups of non-player characters including fighters, magic-users, clerics, and thieves, various races, special characters, and parties of them all.
+The Shady Dragon Inn is a supplement containing 118 pregenerated characters, appearing singly and in parties.
+The book includes a six-page floor plan of the Shady Dragon Inn, scaled at 25 mm.
+The book describes groups of non-player characters including fighters, magic-users, clerics, and thieves, as well as characters from various races and special characters, and parties of them all.
 This part of the book takes up the first 26 pages.

-The idea of the supplement is to provide a dungeon master with either non-player characters to fill out a campaign or already generated characters for gamers to choose amongst to play in their own right.
+The purpose of the supplement is to provide the dungeon master with either non-player characters to fill out a campaign or already generated characters for gamers to choose amongst to play in their own right.

 Classes

 Fighters

-The book lays out twenty-three different fighters from Abel Artone to Vychan the Little.
+The book features twenty-three different fighters, ranging from Abel Artone to Vychan the Little.
 Each character includes a statistic block, a brief description of their equipment, a physical description, and a very brief biography.

 Magic Users

-Eighteen different Magic Users grace the pages of this accessory from Apris the Wondrous to Zarkon the Blue.
+Eighteen different Magic Users grace the pages of this accessory, from Apris the Wondrous to Zarkon the Blue.
 Like the fighters, each includes statistic blocks and descriptions with the addition of the wizard's spell selection.

 Clerics

 Seventeen clerics grace the pages of this manual including everything from Ambrose the Celt to Penelope of West Haven.
-Like the wizards the cleric description includes known spells along with a description and general possessions.
+Like the wizards, the cleric description includes known spells along with a description and general possessions.

 Thieves

-This class of character maintained the title of thief until changing to rogue in the third edition of Dungeons & Dragons.
+This class of character maintained the title of thief until later renamed "rogue" in the third edition of Dungeons & Dragons.
 The supplement details fourteen of the thieves from Aiden Ablefingers to Zacharias the Nimble.